 Professional Conduct Rules Table of Contents

-(a) Property of clients or third persons which a lawyer is holding in the lawyer's possession in connection with a representation shall be held separate from the lawyer's own property.
-Funds shall be deposited in one or more clearly designated trust accounts in accordance with the provisions of the New Hampshire Supreme Court Rules.
-All other property shall be identified as property of the client, promptly upon receipt, and safeguarded.
+(a) A lawyer shall hold property of clients or third persons that is in a lawyer's possession in connection with a representation separate from the lawyer's own property, in accordance with the provisions of the New Hampshire Supreme Court Rules.

 Ethics Committee Comment

 New Hampshire Supreme Court Rule 50(2)B provides that: all cash property of clients received by attorneys shall be deposited in one or more clearly designated trust accounts (separate from the attorney's own funds) in financial institutions.
 Any attorney depositing client funds into an out-of-state financial institution shall file a written authorization with the Clerk of the Supreme Court authorizing the Court or its agents to examine and copy such out-of-state account records.
 Under no circumstances may an attorney use out-of-state banks other than those located in Maine, Vermont or Massachusetts.

 Paragraphs (a) and (b), which differ from ABA Model Rule 1.15(a), were drafted with the provisions of Rule 50 in mind, especially, 50(2)B. Paragraphs (c), (d), (f), and (g) follow the language of ABA Model Rule 1.15 (b), (c), (d) and (e).